-Marker Bar and Status Indicator enable you to observe results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, e.g. when you highlight usages in the file.
+Marker bar and Status Indicator visualize the results of the design-time code inspection in the current file and navigate between code issues.
+Also, the marker bar displays special marks for other features, for example when you highlight usages in the current file.

 The marker bar is not shown and the status indicator shows the pause icon if:

-Marker Bar (also known as the 'Error Stripe') is a sidebar integrated into the editor scroll bar or displayed on the right of the scroll bar.
-The Status Bar can represent the following items as individual markers:
+Marker bar (also known as the 'Error Stripe') is a sidebar integrated into the editor scroll bar or displayed on the right of the scroll bar.
+The Marker bar can represent the following items as individual markers:

 Markers have different colors representing kinds of corresponding items.
 Colors may vary between various color schemes but you can configure marker bar colors for each item kind individually.

-- In the Display items list, find items that start with ReSharper and end with ...
-Marker on Error Stripe, e.g.: ReSharper Code Analysis Error Marker on Error Stripe.
+In the Display items list, find items that start with ReSharper and end with ...
+Marker on Error Stripe, for example: ReSharper Code Analysis Error Marker on Error Stripe.

-Status Indicator — a small icon at the top of the Marker Bar — shows the status of the code inspection in the file or indicates the usage highlighting mode .
-When you hover the mouse cursor over it, the indicator shows the total number of errors and warnings in the current file, or (if you are in the usage highlighting mode) the number of usages in the file.
+Status indicator— an icon at the top of the marker bar.
+It shows the status of the code inspection in the current file or indicates the usage highlighting mode.
+When you you hover the mouse cursor over it, a popup appears to show the total number of errors and warnings in the current file, or (if you are in the usage highlighting mode) the number of usages in the file.

-You can click on the status indicator to jump between code issues or usages in the file.
+You can click the status indicator to jump between code issues or usages in the file.

 Context menu of the status indicator